-A child’s early years play a key role in the acquisition of communication and language abilities as well as in the development of their arithmetic skills.
-If children miss this initial chance of acquiring language comprehension skills, they will need much more time to develop the same abilities later in life.
-For these reasons our program includes English and mathematics lessons multiple times a week.
-During their English classes, students at TWIS have plenty of opportunities to hone their listening and speaking skills, as well as building strong foundations in phonics which will then help them develop their reading and writing.
+A child’s early years can play a key role in language acquisition intertwined with logical-thinking skills.
+Starting off early learners in an immersive environment which reinforces language comprehension skills is an ideal opportunity as they will need much more time to cultivate the same abilities later in life.
+Because of our advocacy in this firm belief, our program includes English and mathematics lessons multiple times a week.
+During their English classes, students have plenty of practice to hone their listening and speaking skills which builds stronger foundations in phonics and produces natural literacy with reading and writing.
 All of the subjects, with the exception of Japanese language classes, are taught in English.

-We believe in the power of movement, music and art to express feelings that sometimes words cannot convey.
-We wish our children will lead positive lives, surrounded by many friends and with the strength to overcome difficulties.
+We believe in the power of movement, music and art to express feelings which can be harder to convey with words; especially during this phase of childhood.
+We hope our children will lead positive lives, surrounded by many friends and with the strength to overcome difficulties.
 We hope that sports, art and music will bring them fulfillment and enrich them as individuals.

-Our curriculum focuses on English and Mathematics, as well as Physical Education, Music and Japanese.
-Physical Education (PE), Music and Japanese classes are taught by early childhood education specialists in the respective fields.
-Classroom teachers also support them during these lessons.
+Our curriculum focuses on English and mathematics, as well as physical education, music and Japanese.
+Physical education (PE), music and Japanese classes are taught by early childhood education specialists in their respective fields.
+Classroom or assistant teachers also support them during these lessons.

-For English reading and writing instruction we are using Jolly Phonics.
-Jolly Phonics is a synthetic phonics method of teaching letter sounds in a way that is fun and multi-sensory which enables children to become fluent readers.
+For English reading-and-writing-instruction, we are using Jolly Phonics.
+Jolly Phonics is a synthetic phonics method of teaching phonetics in a way that is fun and multi-sensory, enabling early literacy.

 Science and Social Studies

-In Art, we offer a well-balanced variety of lessons covering both painting and crafts.
-We give focus on the children enjoying expressing themselves creatively through art, and value the uniqueness of each child’s creations.
-Art and crafts will also follow the monthly themes, taking inspiration from what the children are learning in Science and Social Studies as well as from observing of nature.
+In art, we offer a well-balanced variety of lessons covering both painting and crafts.
+We give focus on the children’s enjoyment of expressing themselves creatively through art and value the individuality of each child’s creations.
+Arts and crafts will also follow the monthly themes, taking inspiration from what the children are learning in science and social studies as well as through nature observation.

-PRESCHOOL and Kindergarten classes will get to the park with homeroom teachers and support teacher for one hour of outdoors playtime.
+Preschool and kindergarten classes go to the park with their homeroom and support teachers for one hour of outdoor playtime once a week.

 For each theme, kindergarten will go on a corresponding field trip to enrich their learning.
-We are planning to go on six field trips over the school year.
+We are planning to go on four field trips over the school year.

-Each class have a birthday party each month for all children born in that month.
+Each class has a monthly birthday party for anyone born during the celebrated month.

 2021 Academic Year